 Guy has held numerous key leadership roles in the financial services industry.
-He began his career at Drexel Burnham Lambert in 1986 and was quickly promoted to Vice President and Head Gold Trader at the firm.
-He then joined Goldman Sachs in 1996 as the head gold trader and one of the many proprietary traders within the Fixed Income Currency and Commodity division.
+He began his career at Drexel Burnham Lambert in 1986 and was quickly promoted to Vice President and head gold trader at the firm.
+In 1996, he joined Goldman Sachs as their head gold trader and one of the many proprietary traders within the Fixed Income Currency and Commodity division.
 In the spring of 2000, Adami joined the U.S. Equities division of Goldman Sachs where he was put in charge of the firm's Industrial/Basic Material group.

 Follow Guy Adami on Twitter: @GuyAdami

 "Fast Money" traders Tim Seymour and Guy Adami answer stock questions from viewers.